Google's own carrier offering definitely has some appeal.

 When you use Project Fi, you also get some of the same features that have made Google Voice popular over the years.
 You can forward phone calls to your Fi number to any phone you want, as well as view voicemail, make calls and send texts with that number from any device using the Hangouts app and website.

 Project Fi also works internationally in 120 countries around the world with no additional cost for data use or texting.
 You can call at a flat rate to any number while on the cellular networks abroad, or pay much lower rates when calling on Wi-Fi.
 You can also call back home to the U.S. on Wi-Fi for free.
-Data used internationally just comes out of your standard $10 per gigabyte bucket, but speeds are limited to 256kbps (double what T-Mobile offers outside of North America).
+Data used internationally just comes out of your standard $10 per gigabyte bucket, but speeds can vary depending on the country you're in.

 Why do I want it?

 Well, this is really a personal question of whether you actually want to try Project Fi.
 Chances are if you're reading Android Central you're at least one step closer to being the target audience for the Google-powered carrier, but there are a few other boxes to check that make it the right choice for you.

 There are lots of cool features that make Project Fi a good choice, like the simplified billing, included international features and improved network coverage through the use of three carriers and Wi-Fi networks.
 Each one will have a different amount of draw for different people, though.